|Major Honours||1952,1964 & 1968 Olympic Gold Medals, 1938 & 1954 FIFA World Cup Runners-Up, 1964 European Championship Third Place|

 Hungary missed out on all of the European Championship and World Cup tournaments in the 2000s as well despite efforts to appoint recognisable figures in coaching positions.

-Bernd Storck took over as national team head coach in 2015, and he led them to qualification for their first European Championship title since 1972 as he qualified them for Euro 2016.
+Bernd Storck took over as national team head coach in 2015 and he led them to their first European Championships in 44 years when qualifying for Euro 2016.

 They were placed in a group with Iceland, Portugal and Austria and qualified for the round of 16 with a game to spare.
 However, Hungary were subsequently eliminated by Belgium in a crushing 4-0 defeat.